Surreal ordered exponential fields: Initial embeddings of ordered exponential fields

+For the converse, let $K$ be a truncation closed, cross sectional exponential subfield of a transserial Hahn field $\T$.
+By Corollary~\ref{corembedhahn}, $\T$ admits an initial transserial embedding into $\No$.
+The image of $K$ under this embedding is initial by Proposition~\ref{Ehrlich initial 2}. \end{proof}

+\begin{remark} An earlier version of this work did not characterize the initial exponential subfields of $\No$ using transseries.
+We instead introduced a condition referred to as \emph{molecularity}, which essentially required that the field $K$ in the statement of Theorem~\ref{T1} be ``built out of'' exponential subspaces and atomic elements.
+We thank the anonymous referee for pointing out the connection to Schmeling's transseries, which greatly simplified both the statement and the proof of Theorem~\ref{T1}. \end{remark}

-Ressayre (\cite{R}; also see~\cite{D}) showed if $A$ is a \emph{real closed exponential field} with residue class field $\R_A$ and value group $\Gamma$, then $A$ is isomorphic to an exponential ordered field $K$ satisfying conditions (i), (ii), (iv) and (v) of the above theorem (conditions (ii) and (iv) follow from Ressayre's axioms for real closed exponential fields).
-It is an open question whether in general such embeddings for models of the theory $T ( \R,e^{x} )$ of real numbers with exponentiation can be found that also satisfy conditions (iii) and (vi).
+Ressayre (\cite{R}; also see~\cite{D}) showed if $A$ is a \emph{real closed exponential field} with residue class field $\R_A$ and value group $\Gamma$, then $A$ is isomorphic to a truncation closed, cross sectional subfield $K$ of a Hahn field $\R((t^\Gamma))_{\On}$, where the logarithm of $t^\gamma \in K$ is purely infinite for each $\gamma \in \Gamma$.
+It is an open question whether every model of the theory $T (\R,e^{x})$ of real numbers with exponentiation is isomorphic to a truncation closed, cross sectional exponential subfield of a transserial Hahn field (or even of a \emph{logarithmic} Hahn field).
 As such, contrary to what is stated in~\cite{EH9}, the following remains an

-\begin{open question*} Is every model of $T ( \R,e^{x} )$ isomorphic to an initial exponential subfield of $\No$? \end{open question*}
+\begin{open question*} Is every model of $T (\R,e^{x})$ isomorphic to an initial exponential subfield of $\No$? \end{open question*}

-However, while this question remains open, in the following section it is shown there are distinguished classes of models of $T ( \R,e^{x} )$ having additional structure that are isomorphic to initial exponential subfields of $\No$.
-We remark that if Ressayre's embedding theorem can be amended to also satisfy (iii), then the methods in the next section can likely be used to show that it satisfies (vi) as well.
+However, while this question remains open, in the following section it is shown there are distinguished classes of models of $T (\R,e^{x})$ having additional structure that are isomorphic to initial exponential subfields of $\No$.
+We remark that the main difficulty seems to be showing that every $A \models T (\R,e^{x})$ admits an embedding into a Hahn field $\R((t^\Gamma))_{\On}$ which sends the exponential of each infinitesimal $\epsilon \in A$ to the series $\sum_{n=0}^\infty \epsilon^n/n!$\footnote{The second author would like to thank Lothar Sebastian Krapp for helpful discussions about this issue.}.
+If Ressayre's embedding theorem can be amended to also satisfy this condition, then the methods in the next section can likely be used to provide a positive answer to the above question.